 Carmen Campillo is originally from Guadix (Granada), Spain.
 She studied Translation and Spanish philology in the UGRA (University of Granada) and completed her Master’s degree in Lille 3, France.
 Carmen is now a Spanish lecturer.

 Chavi (Chi-Yun) Chen is Assistant professor in International Negotiation and Sales.
 Her teaching and training covers Communication, Negotiation and Intercultural and Diversity Management while her research focuses on Business-to-Business management.

 Grant Douglas has been involved in designing, organizing and implementing international/intercultural study programmes for 20 years.
 He is a member of the IAIR, vice-president of SIETAR-France and a qualified IDI administrator.

 Felipe is an Assistant Professor in Organizational Behavior.
 He obtained his PhD in Management from IESE Business School, Spain.
 His research interests include proactive work behavior, leadership, and cross-cultural management.

-Regina KIM is Assistant Professor in International Negotiation.
+Regina KIM is Affiliate Professor in International Negotiation.
 She obtained her PhD in Organizational Psychology at Columbia University.
 Her research interests include language diversity, conflict management, negotiation, cross-cultural studies.

 Damien is Student Services Coordinator.
 He welcomes students from all over the world and helps them deal with French administration.
 He is a lover of languages and speaks French, English and Spanish fluently.